Car Stereo Has Power But No Sound From Speakers? Here’s Why And How To Fix

 Woman using car volume audio control.

-It might also come with a warranty.
+It might also come with an assurance.

 Concluding Thoughts